rackerlabs/technical-blog/_posts/2019-06-19-Microsoft-SQL-Server-database-compatibility-levels.md

     - Oracle
     - Database
 metaTitle: "MySQL database compatibility levels"
-metaDescription: "Database compatibility level, one of the Database level settings, impacts how a database functions."
+metaDescription: "Database compatibility level, one of the database level settings, impacts how a database functions."
 ogTitle: "MySQL database compatibility levels"
-ogDescription: "Database compatibility level, one of the Database level settings, impacts how a database functions."
+ogDescription: "Database compatibility level, one of the database level settings, impacts how a database functions."
 ---

-Database compatibility level, one of the Database level settings, impacts how a database functions.
+Database compatibility level, one of the database level settings, impacts how a database functions.
 Each new version of Microsoft&reg; SQL Server&reg; introduces many new features, most of which require new keywords and change certain behaviors that existed in earlier versions.
 To provide maximum backward